Related ToolsSuperhumanMailchimpCustomerHubspot

 Mailchimp’s AI suite, branded as “Intuit Assist,” includes three practical features:

 1. Write with AI / Creative Assistant generates subject lines, email body copy, and even entire campaign templates.
-I tested it by creating a product launch campaign from a simple 2-sentence brief.
-The AI produced 5 subject line variants, complete email copy, and suggested optimal send times.
-Quality wasn’t perfect — about 60% needed significant editing — but it compressed a 2-hour task into 30 minutes.
+In a product launch scenario using a simple 2-sentence brief, the AI produced 5 subject line variants, complete email copy, and suggested optimal send times.
+Quality wasn’t perfect - about 60% needed significant editing - but it compressed a 2-hour task into 30 minutes.

 3. Predictive Segmentation automatically identifies subscribers most likely to engage, churn, or convert.
 This feature delivered real value - targeting the top 20% “likely to purchase” segment generated 3.2x higher conversion rates than broadcasting to the full list.